Jerolaman-Long House

-Jerolaman-Long House, also known as the Cass County Historical Society Museum, is a historic home located at Logansport, Cass County, Indiana.
-It was built about 1853, and is a two-story, three bay, Italianate style brick dwelling.
+Jerolaman-Long House, also known as the Long Home Museum & Cabin, is a historic home located at 1004 E. Market Street, Logansport, Indiana.
+It was built about 1853, and is a two-story, three-bay, Italianate style brick dwelling.
 It has a two-story brick rear ell added about 1890.
 Both sections have low hipped roofs and sit on raised ashlar foundations.
-The building has housed the Cass County Historical Society Museum since 1963.
+The building has housed a Cass County Historical Society Museum since 1963.

 It was listed on the National Register of Historic Places in 1985.